 If you have decided to file a lawsuit, then you’ve probably had time to think about what that entails.
-Chances are that you’ve spent the last few months or years going through discovery, depositions, mediation, and then preparing for trial.
+Chances are that you’ve spent the last few months or years going through discovery, depositions, mediation, and even working to prepare for trial.
 If your trial is approaching, congratulations!
 You'll be able to see a culmination of your efforts and your case may reach its close.

 The purpose of litigation is to have jurors decide a fair and equitable outcome of your case.
 You probably decided to file suit because you and your attorney don’t feel that the insurance company is making offers that are fair for your injuries.
 You're perfectly entitled to feel that way!
 It’s important to keep in mind that the jurors are not on your side.
 They’re supposed to be impartial.
 They should hear both sides of the story and make a fair and equitable decision based on all the information they receive.
 The best way to make sure they’ll have a good chance of knowing your side of the story is to make sure that you’re not familiar with what happened and the related medical records and investigative reports, you’re also confident in speaking your truth.